top of page

 The Aftermath and Public Reaction

-In 1983, Marianne stood trial for the murder of Klaus Grabowski.
-The proceedings were fraught with moral and legal complexities.
-During the trial, Marianne expressed a mixture of regret and justification, stating that her actions were driven by an overwhelming sense of helplessness and grief.
-The jury found her guilty of manslaughter rather than murder, acknowledging the extraordinary emotional strain she was under.
-She was sentenced to six years in prison but was released after serving three years for good behaviour.
+During the trial, she spoke about the overwhelming grief and helplessness that had driven her to pull the trigger.
+In the end, the jury found her guilty of manslaughter rather than murder, acknowledging the extreme emotional strain she was under.
+She was sentenced to six years in prison but ended up serving only three due to good behaviour.

 The trial begins in 1982